floracordoleani/MillDeerOtolithPaper/README.md

     Create a new R project in RStudio.

-STEP II: Run the clustering analysis.
+STEP II: Run the ClusterAnalysis.R

 The clustering analysis code will produce the data and figure listed below: